 The PCLK terminal provides a 49.152-MHz interface system clock.
-All control and data signals are synchronized to, and sampled on, the rising edge of PCLK.
+All control and data signals are synchronized to and sampled on the rising edge of PCLK.
 This terminal serves the same function as the SYSCLK terminal of 1394a-2000-compliant PHY devices.

-The CTL0 and CTL1 terminals form a bidirectional control bus, which controls the flow of information and data between the TSB41BA3B-EP and LLC.
+The CTL0 and CTL1 terminals form a bidirectional control bus, which controls the flow of information and data between the TSB41BA3B and LLC.

 The D0-D7 terminals form a bidirectional data bus, which transfers status information, control information, or packet data between the devices.
-The TSB41BA3B-EP supports S100, S200, and S400 data transfers over the D0-D7 data bus.
+The TSB41BA3B supports S100, S200, and S400 data transfers over the D0-D7 data bus.
 In S100 operation, only the D0 and D1 terminals are used; in S200 operation, only the D0-D3 terminals are used; and in S400 operation, all D0-D7 terminals are used for data transfer.
-When the TSB41BA3B-EP is in control of the D0-D7 bus, unused Dn terminals are driven low during S100 and S200 operations.
-When the LLC is in control of the D0-D7 bus, unused Dn terminals are ignored by the TSB41BA3B-EP.
+When the TSB41BA3B is in control of the D0-D7 bus, unused Dn terminals are ignored by the TSB41BA3B.